hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

 hyprlock is a simple, yet fast, multi-threaded and GPU-accelerated screen lock for Hyprland.

+{{< callout type=warning >}}

+Hyprlock does not automatically create a config, and without one, hyprlock will _not render anything_, meaning you will just see your screen, but it will be locked and require a password followed by an enter to unlock.

+You can use the example config for a quick start, which can be found [here](https://github.com/hyprwm/hyprlock/blob/main/assets/example.conf).

+{{< /callout >}}

 ## Configuration

 Configuration is done via the config file at `~/.config/hypr/hyprlock.conf`.
 This file must exist to run `hyprlock`.